-Welcome to a celebration of the natural beauty of the River Stour that meanders through the Dorset countryside in England.
+Welcome!
+To a celebration of the natural beauty of the River Stour that meanders through the Dorset countryside in England.
 The Stour Valley Way is a designated footpath that follows almost all of the 64 mile course of this magnificent river.

 Sign Post to Hengistbury Head